HikariKnight/laravel-homestead_docker/README.md

 First of all you will need to install docker or docker-ce for Linux<br>
 https://docs.docker.com/install/

-For Ubuntu 18.10 use the Test branch if Stable does not exist yet.
+For Ubuntu 19.04 you might need to use the Test branch if Stable does not exist yet.

 **Default mariadb info**<br>
 To connect from inside the container<br>